VistaVision: Films shot in VistaVision

-1954's White Christmas was the first Paramount film to utilize the VistaVision method, but perhaps the most well-known film to be filmed completely in VistaVision format is Alfred Hitchcock's 1958 film Vertigo.
+1954's White Christmas was the first Paramount film to utilize the VistaVision method, but perhaps the best-known film to be filmed completely in VistaVision format was Alfred Hitchcock's 1958 film Vertigo.
 The use of VistaVision faded by the beginning of the 1960s, with One-Eyed Jacks in 1961 being the final American film of the 20th Century to be shot entirely using the VistaVision process.

 By the 21st century, however, the format saw a revival with The Brutalist in 2024.
-That same year, it was reported that Paul Thomas Anderson filmed his 2025 film One Battle After Another in VistaVision, as well as Yorgos Lanthimos's Bugonia (2025), Alejandro González Iñárritu's untitled 2026 film starring Tom Cruise, M. Night Shyamalan's Remain (2026), and Greta Gerwig's Narnia: The Magician's Nephew (2026).
-Additionally, the entire third season of Euphoria (2026) was shot in the format.
+That same year, it was reported that Paul Thomas Anderson filmed his 2025 film One Battle After Another in VistaVision, as well as Yorgos Lanthimos's Bugonia (2025), Alejandro González Iñárritu's Digger (2026), Greta Gerwig's Narnia: The Magician's Nephew (2027) and M. Night Shyamalan's Remain (2027).
+Emerald Fennell's 2026 adaptation of Wuthering Heights was also filmed in the format as was the music videos for Sabrina Carpenter's "House Tour", Harry Styles's "Dance No More", and Ariana Grande's "Petal".

 Legacy

 The camera numbered VistaVision #1 that was used on Cecil B. DeMille's The Ten Commandments and several Alfred Hitchcock films was offered at auction on September 30, 2015 by Profiles in History with an estimated value of US$30,000 to $50,000, with a winning bid of US$65,000.
 Also offered at the same auction was VistaVision High Speed #1 (VVHS1), which was used to film the parting of the Red Sea in The Ten Commandments and special effects for Star Wars (winning bid: US$60,000.)

-In Lupin the 3rd: The Mystery of Mamo, VistaVision process was used and modified known as "Anime Vision", which allowed for a brighter and sharper picture for projection in theaters compared to a TV production.
+In Lupin the 3rd: The Mystery of Mamo, the VistaVision process was used and modified known as "Anime Vision", which allowed for a brighter and sharper picture for projection in theaters compared to a TV production.

-The RED Monstro & V-Raptor 8K VV cameras are modern incarnations of the VistaVision film format.
-Cameras that utilize the Monstro sensor include the Red Ranger Monstro, DSMC2 Monstro and the Panavision Millennium DXL & DXL2.
-Cameras that utilize the V-Raptor 8K VV camera include the Red V-Raptor and the Red V-Raptor XL.
+The RED Monstro & V-Raptor 8K VV camera sensors are modern digital incarnations of the VistaVision film format.
+Cameras that utilize the Monstro sensor include the RED Ranger, RED DSMC2 Monstro, and the Panavision Millennium DXL2.
+Cameras that utilize the V-Raptor 8K VV sensor include the Red V-Raptor and the Red V-Raptor XL.

 There was a renewed interest in VistaVision starting in 2024.
-The films The Brutalist and One Battle After Another both employed the format to critical acclaim.
+The films The Brutalist, One Battle After Another and Bugonia employed the format to critical acclaim.

+The film Little Five, directed by Ian Samuels, about the first women's Little 500 bike race, will be shot using VistaVision and other 35mm cameras.